 - Ensure compliance with password strength and expiration policies through Active Directory.

-- Ignite Central - Scales to support large DPA deployments
+Ignite Central - Scales to support large Database Performance Analyzer deployments

 - Single view of critical problems worldwide.